da2el-ai/D2-nodes-ComfyUI/README.md

   - Load Image node that can extract prompts from images
   - Compatible with images created by StableDiffusion webui A1111 and NovelAI
+  - A button to open the mask editor has been added

 <details class="d2-details">
   <summary><strong>Details</strong></summary>